-It seems that many creative people are under the spell that the value they create for the world comes with a karma that will bring them good fortune.
-Not known to them, maybe, is the prospect that after they unleash these values, it’s up to them to head out the front door and hunt down the beasts borne from their very beings.
+It seems that many creative people are under the spell that the dollar value they create for the world comes with a karma that will bring them good fortune.
+Not known to them, maybe, is the prospect that after they unleash these dollar values, it’s up to them to head out the front door and hunt down the beasts borne from their very beings.
 Perhaps they feel like they’ve done enough, that the hard work is over, that kickbacks are inevitable and warranted, and that sales are for lower lifeforms.

 Whatever the reason, you’d be hard-pressed to pinpoint a great mind who was able to capture anything.
 Whether it be in the arts or sciences, the greats frequently were blind to the fact that the task of capturing Y was up to them.
 Sales, in addition to inspiration, was the home run these great innovators were looking for; yet for many, a notion never exercised.